mpharrigan/mpharrigan.github.io/research/index.md

 We're studying the dynamics of transitions between the open and closed states mediated by the voltage sensing domains.
-Our experimental collaborators will probe sodium channel function through the use of natural toxins secreted by frogs in the Amazon rainforest.
+Our experimental collaborators will probe sodium channel function through the use of natural toxins secreted by frogs in the Amazon rain forest.
 By combining theory and experiment, we can propose and test derivatives of these toxins which have positive therapeutic effects.